Social Media Marketing for Small Business That Will Boost Your Brand

-Start with no more than two platforms and build momentum before moving to another.
+Start with no more than two channels and build momentum before moving to another.
 It’s common for one platform to work better than others.
 However, you’ll be more successful using the one that is conducive to your business and audience.

-It takes time and patience to build a following on social media through organic reach.
-At some point, it may be necessary to make a financial investment to build your following.
+It takes time and patience to build a following organically on social media.
+At some point, it may be necessary to make a financial investment to build your audience.

-Paid advertising is another way to reach your target audience on social media.
+Paid advertising is another way to reach your target market on social media channels.

 By comparison, social media ads are cheaper than other forms of advertising.
-It’s also easy to waste money on ads that don’t work.
-If you plan to run ads, start small until you find what works.
+Unfortunately, it’s also easy to waste money on ads that don’t work.
+If you plan to run paid ads, start small until you figure out what works.

-Many small businesses question how useful brand awareness is.
-But 8 out of 10 people buy from brands they are already familiar with.
-A brand awareness strategy is a great way to make yourself available to new customers.
+Many small businesses question how practical brand awareness is.
+But 8 out of 10 people buy from familiar brands.
+And a brand awareness strategy is a great way to make yourself available to new customers.